sapcxtools/workspace/core-customize/hybris/bin/custom/sapcxtools/sapcxsinglesignon/README.md

 ### How to activate and use

-To activate the functionality, one needs to set the configuration parameters accordingly for each environment, especially the flags `sapcxsinglesignon.filter.enabled` and `sapcxsinglesignon.replication.enabled` which are set to `false` by default.
+To activate the functionality, one needs to set the configuration parameters accordingly for each environment, especially the flags `sapcxsinglesignon.filter.enabled`, `sapcxsinglesignon.replicate.creation.enabled`, and `sapcxsinglesignon.replicate.removal.enabled` which are set to `false` by default.

 Also, the IDP should be configured to use the SAP Commerce OCC endpoint as audience, and provide the following information within the access token, as they are required by the filter:

- - email and/or username (whatever field is configured as idfield)
+- email and/or username (whatever field is configured as `idfield`)
 - given_name (first name for customer creation)
 - family_name (last name for customer creation)

 For example, using Auth0, the following post login handler is required: